emadrid-at-ccm/modern-cpp/3.5/class1.md

 2. Cohesion
 3. Orthogonality

+We will recurrently improve our understanding of them along the whole course.

 C++ is among the top three languages I know to organize software components, the other two are Lisp and dialects and Haskell.
 Javascript is not far.
 Perl is extremely powerful but burdened by *accidental complexity*